Mathematics

 1858 Auguste Möbius (descendant of Martin Luther) discovers the Möbius strip.

-1859 Bernard Riemann publishes Riemann's hypothesis (analytic number theory).
+1859 Bernhard Riemann publishes Riemann's hypothesis (analytic number theory).

-1861 James Maxwell publishes his Maxwell equations, foundation of electromagnetism.
+1861 James Maxwell publishes his Maxwell equations (based on Gauss' law, distortion of the Law of One), foundation of electromagnetism.

 1865 the London Mathematical Society with presidents Thomas Archer Hirst (Royal Society), Lord Rayleigh (Royal Society, Cambridge, Nobel Prize in Physics).